Home | Dubai forum | Print

 General Salik information

-Salik (pronounced Sa-lik as in cat, not car, and not spelt as Salek, Salic, Salec, or Saalik) is the name given to the congestion charge or road user fee system in Dubai in the United Arab Emirates (UAE) starting 01 July 2007.
-Dubai's road users will have to pay a road toll or fee of 4 dhs whenever driving past one of two checkpoints located on the Sheikh Zayed Road at interchange 4 near Mall of the Emirates (MOTE), and Garhood Bridge (see the map of Salik toll points in the forum topic).
-The system as planned will charge a maximum of 24 dhs per day for those users frequently driving past the toll stations.
+Salik (pronounced Sa-lik as in cat, not car, and not spelt as Salek, Salic, Salec, or Saalik) is the name given to the congestion charge or road user fee system in Dubai in the United Arab Emirates (UAE), start date 01 July 2007.
+Dubai road users have to pay a road toll or fee of 4 dhs whenever driving past one of several checkpoints on the Sheikh Zayed Road, Dubai Creek bridges, Al Ittihad Rd (Dubai to Sharjah highway), Airport Road, and any further new Salik toll gate locations.
+The system charged a maximum of 24 dhs per day for frequent toll gate users, but after the number of toll gates increased to six in April 2013, and the number of freqent users increased, the RTA removed the daily cap in July 2013, presumably to take advantage of additional revenue generation.

-The Salik road toll stirred up some passionate discussion in Dubai with a senior police official suggesting that the RTA (Roads and Transport Authority Dubai) was premature with implementing the Salik system.
-Residents put Salik at the top of their whine list as the launch date approached, and there are a couple of online petitions against (not for) the Salik road tolls.
-Many residents are saying it's just a revenue collection exercise, not a traffic problem solution.
-The RTA have said they expect to generate annual revenue of about 600 million dhs from Salik.
-In October 2006, the RTA said they had plans to develop 500 km of roads at a cost of 44 billion dhs (44,000 million) in Dubai, and traffic would flow smoothly within 3 years.
+Prior to and during the launch phase, the Salik road toll system stirred up some passionate discussion in Dubai with a senior police official suggesting that the RTA (Roads and Transport Authority Dubai) was premature with implementing the Salik system.
+Residents put Salik at the top of their whine list as the launch date approached, and there were a couple of online petitions against (not for) the Salik road tolls.
+Many residents said it was just a revenue collection exercise, not a traffic problem solution.
+Whilst the RTA obviously does collect revenue from Salik, it is worth comparing what they spend on road infrastructure compared to what they collect.

 As with anything new in Dubai, there were a few teething problems that needed to be ironed out, or a complete shambles in the opinion of some residents.
 Problems include major traffic jams around the Garhood Bridge and MOTE intersections as people try to avoid the toll gates, Salik tag shortages as the toll system was launched (for residents, taxis and rental cars), delays in receipt of account number required for online login, mobile telephones flooded with text messages from Salik (along with spam from unrelated companies), unhelpful instructions for motorcyclists, contradictory statements from various authorities about Salik.

-Accident potential increased with some drivers braking sharply before the Salik toll bridge - presumably thinking it's a new speed camera, or that they have to stop to pay the Salik toll somewhere, or changing their minds about paying the Salik road toll and wanting to reverse to the previous motorway exit - a typical Dubai Driving maneuver.
+Accident potential increased with some drivers braking sharply before the Salik toll bridge - presumably thinking it's a new speed camera, or that they have to stop to pay the Salik toll somewhere, or changing their minds about paying the Salik road toll and wanting to reverse to the previous motorway exit - a common Dubai driving maneuver.
 Stay alert and good luck.

 Latest news about the Salik road toll in Dubai